usnistgov/REFPROP-docs/doc/DLL/high_level.rst

     description of the property and units based on either a SI molar system (iUnits=1) or SI mass system (iUnits=2, or 3 with temperature in C).

-    **Note about criticals** The items TC,PC,DC will return the critical point of a pure fluid, or, when SATSPLN has been called, the critical point of the mixture (or a very close approximation).
+    **Note about criticals**: The items TC,PC,DC will return the critical point of a pure fluid, or, when SATSPLN has been called, the critical point of the mixture (or a very close approximation).
     When the splines have not been set up, the values are the same as TCEST below.
-    For the critical points of the pure fluids in a mixture, use TCRIT, etc., explained much further below, which is useful when multiple fluids have been loaded. parameters in the HMX.BNC file, which, for a binary mixture, are close for Type I mixtures, but for a multi-component or non-Type I mixture, can be significantly wrong.
+    For the critical points of the pure fluids in a mixture, use TCRIT, etc., explained below, which is useful when multiple fluids have been loaded.
+    Parameters in the HMX.BNC file, which, for a binary mixture, are close for Type I mixtures, but for a multi-component or non-Type I mixture, can be significantly wrong.

     ========== ============================================== =======================  ========================